HinaKhan94/fetch/README.md

 - To deliver a secure and feature-rich admin panel that enables efficient management of product listings, user accounts, and available checkouts.

+- From brand's side: to have an online presence.

 ### Target Audience